 Yes, we all have read Tim Ferriss’ “The 4-Hour Work Week” and many assume, that all digital nomads get along with only working a couple of hours each week.

 Not sure if I should laugh or cry about this *sigh*

 Unfortunately, this is not even close to true.
-Especially in the beginning of their new life, nomads work crazy hours.
+Especially at the beginning of their new life, nomads work crazy hours.
 60-hour weeks are no exceptions.
 Finding clients is hard work.
 Keeping them takes much effort.
 Setting up a business is often enough a 24/7 job.

-Only very few, very successful digital nomads can go down to less than 15 hours a week and only after they’ve invested a lot of time, work and often money beforehand.
+Only very few, very successful digital nomads can go down to less than 15 hours a week and only after they’ve invested a lot of time, work, and often money beforehand.